IU-PR/Capstone_project/content/docs/2024/FindRecipe/week1.md

 ## **Lean Questionnaire**

-Please answer the following questions related to the lean methodology:

 1. What problem or need does your software project address?

    The software project addresses several key problems and needs, such as time-consuming meal planning, calorie management, dietary restrictions and preferences.